trackmania-rl/tmrl/docs/source/cli.rst

    python -m tmrl --benchmark

-Launch the Trainer but disbale logging to wandb.ai:
+Launch the Trainer but disable logging to wandb.ai:

 .. code-block:: bash